alacritty/alacritty/CONTRIBUTING.md

 performance.
 Instructions on how to use it can be found in its [README](https://github.com/jwilm/vtebench/blob/master/README.md).

 Latency is another important factor for Alacritty.
-On X11, Windows, and BSD the [typometer](https://github.com/pavelfatin/typometer) tool allows measuring keyboard latency.
+On X11, Windows, and macOS the [typometer](https://github.com/pavelfatin/typometer) tool allows measuring keyboard latency.

 ### Documentation